-- Access control: Access control systems can limit access to difference data classifications based on identity, groups or role.
+Access control systems can limit access to different data classifications based on identity, groups, or roles.

-- Real-time risk assessments: Cybersecurity risk assessments are focused on understanding, managing, controlling and mitigating cyber risk.
+Cybersecurity risk assessments are focused on understanding, managing, controlling and mitigating cyber risk.
 They are a crucial part of any organization's third-party risk management framework and data protection efforts.
-However, the traditional methods are time consuming which is why many organizations fail to implement vendor questionnaires and third-party monitoring properly.
+However, the traditional methods are time-consuming which is why many organizations fail to implement vendor questionnaires and third-party monitoring properly.
 This is why you should look at tools that can automate vendor risk management to help you scale your security team.

 Does My Organization Have Data Security Regulatory Requirements or Standards?

 This will depend on where your organization is located, what industry you operate in and what geographies you serve.
 That said, if you collect any form of personal data, there is a good chance you are classified as a data processor, and as a result, have compliance requirements.

 This comes with a number of regulatory requirements that govern how your organization can process, store and transmit personally identifiable information (PII), regardless of volume or type.
 For example, if you store data relating to European Union citizens, you need to comply with the EU's General Data Protection Regulation (GDPR).
 Failure to comply with can result in fines up to €20 million or 4% of their annual revenue, customer churn and reputational damage.